 There is nothing as exciting as going on a white water rafting tour in Ubud while you’re on holiday in Bali.
 Especially during the wet season when the rains have risen the level of the rivers and there’s plenty of water spilling over the rapids.

 White Water Rafting Ubud Tour

 I like white water rafting in the Ayung River just north of Ubud.
 There are a number of operations lining the river but we have our favourites.
-After going on several trips myself and evaluating the balance between value, service, safety, thrills and amenities we partnered with Grafitti Rafting Adventure and get tickets for a discounted rate which we pass on to you.
+After going on several trips myself and evaluating the balance between value, service, safety, thrills and amenities we partnered with Graha Rafting Adventure, so we get tickets at a significant discount which we pass on to you.

-The price also includes a towel, shower facilities, insurance and safety gear.
-The rafting tour is 11km long and takes between 2-3 hours.
+The price also includes lunch, a towel, shower facilities, insurance and safety gear.
+The rafting tour is 11km long and takes between 2- 2.5 hours.

 Tickets for adventure tours in Bali are often sold at big markups through the online travel agencies (OTA) that specialise in aggregating package tours and onselling them.

 They also have packages that include complimentary pick-up and drop-off, but the problem is that you will be driving around many different hotels picking up customers from many different locations, taking much longer to get there than with a private car and driver, not to mention the comfort level.

 The other reason for booking my private car and driver is because we can make your day unique, going for lunch in Ubud and then going to Real Bali Swing or Tegalalang Rice Terraces afterwards.

 The best tour is in the morning before it gets too hot.
 Don’t forget to bring a change of clothes – there are showers and changing facilities at the location and the price includes a simple buffet lunch at the end – although as you read more I prefer to skip this and have lunch in Ubud instead.